solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ]
     ```

 3. Let's define the telemetry of a storeroom.
 In the case of Contoso Apparel's sensors, a storeroom sends a consistent stream of integer temperature and humidity values.
-Within the **contents** array, add the following telemetry definitions (remember to add a comma after the StockLevel object definition):
+Within the **contents** array, add the following telemetry definitions (Remember to add a comma after the StockLevel object definition.):

     ```JavaScript
     {